eclipse-tractusx/bpdm/INSTALL.md

 The default configuration of the application is determined by the `application.properties` file.
 Here you can find core application configuration such as Swagger documentation, BPN generation and Actuator.
-Furthermore, here you can find the configuration for the connection to the Spring datasource (currently, developed against PostgreSQL) and Opensearch.
+Furthermore, here you can find the configuration for the connection to the Spring datasource (currently, developed against PostgreSQL).

 You can also run the project with Spring profiles to enable additional components on top of the default configuration.
 Currently, the BPDM Pool offers the profile `auth`.